The Days On Days Off Scheduling Problem: Optimizing the number of workers

 For both special cases, we can classify feasible instances by checking if a negative cycle (or a feasible potential) in a weighted digraph exists.
 In the following, we refer to this graph as the \emph{potential graph}.

-\begin{lemma} Given an instance of the \udodosp or the \ldodosp, the set of (fractional) values of $N$ for which the potential graph contains no negative cycle is a possibly empty or one-sided interval. \end{lemma} \begin{proof} The set of feasible values for $N$ can be expressed as one-dimensional polyhedron with a linear constraint for each cycle in the potential graph (the sum of the weights of that cycle is linear in $N$ and should be non-negative). \end{proof}
+\begin{lemma} Given an instance of the \udodosp or the \ldodosp, the set of (fractional) values of $N$ for which the potential graph contains no negative cycle is a possibly empty or one-sided interval. \end{lemma} \begin{proof} Since the sum of the weights of a cycle is linear in $N$ and should be non-negative, the set of feasible values for $N$ can be expressed as one-dimensional polyhedron with a linear constraint for each cycle in the potential graph. \end{proof}